fangohr/paper-supplement-ocaml-performance/summation/README.md

 # Memory-unintensive summation

-In this example we carry out the same computation that was carried out in the array-sum example, except that the summation is done without storing the values in RAM.
-Also, the initial values are generated using a provided function, rather than just calling the sin function.
-These changes make this example less affected by memory bandwith problems than the array-sum example.
+In this example we carry out the same computation that was carried out in the `array-sum` example, except that the summation is done without storing the values in RAM.
+Also, the initial values are generated using a provided function, rather than just calling the `sin` function.
+These changes make this example less affected by memory bandwidth problems than the `array-sum` example.

 This directory contains 2 programs that do this in Ocaml and C++: